AMP Square: Legacy

 The scale of the AMP Square project indicated the power large corporations had to consolidate land in the early 1960s, and the end of the nineteenth century city.
-AMP Square defines itself from preceding projects which used sheer curtain glass walls, such as ICI House by Bates Smart and McCutcheon, by taking the approach of heavy massing, also seen in the slightly earlier 1966 Victorian Government States Offices also by Yuncken Freeman.
+AMP Square defines itself from preceding projects which used sheer curtain glass walls, such as Orica House by Bates Smart McCutcheon, by taking the approach of heavy massing, also seen in the slightly earlier 1966 Victorian Government States Offices also by Yuncken Freeman.

 The square footprint of the AMP Tower set back from the corner and in its own open plaza is an expression of the “tower as temple” model, which would be used again in the BHP Building on the opposite corner in 1972, with the open space flowing under the tower's edges.
 Combined with the public realm of the St James Plaza these open spaces challenged the density of the city grid, a testament to an attempt at a new sui generis for commercial projects at a grand scale.